Good fact sheets follow good consultations

 Good factsheets follow good consultations

-The next thing you will want to know is whether will it impact your life; for how long, can I go to work – or even should I go to work?
-And can I go on holiday, go dancing, go to the theatre and can I cope, and will it worsen?
-As an adult, you have responsibilities if you have a family, or you are needed as a core household member as a carer.
+The next thing you will want to know is whether it will impact your life; for how long can I go to work – or even should I go to work?
+And can I go on holiday, go dancing, go to the theatre, and can I cope, and will it worsen?
+As an adult, you have responsibilities if you have a family or you are needed as a core household member as a carer.
 These factors may impact your life, so prior knowledge is important before embarking on a treatment plan that will likely affect you.

 Investigations

 The foot is part of the skeleton, also known as the musculoskeletal system (bones and joints, muscles and ligaments).
 Do you need an investigation?
 X-ray, blood examination, urine and so forth.
-An x-ray won’t tell us about skin and soft tissue, only about the hard stuff and joints.
+An X-ray won’t tell us about skin and soft tissue, only about the hard stuff and joints.
 Why not read – Does it matter which foot bone you break?

 Treatment

 Do nothing, do something, rest?
 Use medication (pain and anti-inflammatories), sort out an infection, apply dressings or splinting, buzzy electronic treatments (ultrasound or extracorporeal treatment), add heat or cold, perform an injection (sometimes steroids) or carry out some procedure we call invasive to mean surgery.
-Modern clinical practice now discusses treatment plans and pathways with patients eg digital neuroma– in this article, there is an example of a clinical algorithm to treat a nerve.
+Modern clinical practice now discusses treatment plans and pathways with patients, e.g. digital neuroma- in this article, there is an example of a clinical algorithm to treat a nerve.

-Planning your treatment is a process that requires your permission, your wishes and your understanding which we call consent.
-Your written information will add to the confidence but don’t forget that it must be read and understood and that you are free to ask questions.
+Planning your treatment is a process that requires your permission, your wishes and your understanding, which we call consent.
+Your written information will add to your confidence but don’t forget that it must be read and understood and that you are free to ask questions.
 If the podiatrist is busy, ask if you can send an email or leave a message for the clinician to get back to you.

 Not included on the clinical factsheet

 The NHS of course, does require any direct payment for treatment.
-Additional information that might follow includes what to know about admission, going home, physiotherapy, and emergency call numbers, all of which are provided outside the factsheet.
+Additional information that might follow includes what to know about admission, going home, physiotherapy, and emergency call numbers, all provided outside the factsheet.
 In some ways, this information should be kept separate so you can focus on the importance of each element.

 What form can information take?